WebMaestroFr/go-fs-crud/README.md

 ## Documentation

-To start the file server on [port 1234](http://localhost:1234), run the main file of this repo.
+To start the file server on [localhost](http://localhost:1234), run the main file of this repo.

 ```sh
 go run main.go